shy2net/nodejs-angular-starter/README.md

 ### Server as standalone

-In order to run the server as standalone, simply compile it: npm run build:node
+In order to run the server as standalone, simply compile it:

+    npm run build:node

 The output will be projected into the `out` directory.

 ### Angular as standalone

-In order to run angular as a standalone, simple compiled it: npm run build:angular
+In order to run angular as a standalone, simply compile it:

+    npm run build:angular

 The output will be projected into the `angular-src/dist` directory.